 RMTE does not have an official SLA, but the expectation and objectives for environment support will be Monday-Thursday 9AM-4:00PM and 9:00AM-1:00PM on Friday.

-Note: Should you have any specific questions, please contact your ERCOT Account Manager or the ERCOT HelpDesk for clarifications at (512) 248-6800 or hdesk@ercot.com.
+Note: Should you have any specific questions, please contact your ERCOT Account Manager or the ERCOT Service Desk for clarifications at (512) 248-6800 or servicedesk@ercot.com.
 A ticket will be generated by ERCOT and the issue will be tracked to completion.

 Availability Breakdown: